Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election | Health

 After the FDA announced the two-month requirement on Oct.
 6, which was approved by the White House but undercut the likelihood of a vaccine before voters go to polls on Nov.
 3., Trump called the move a 'political hit job.'
 In addition to safety and efficacy, the FDA will also examine Pfizer's manufacturing operations for the vaccine.

 A BioNTech spokeswoman confirmed the time frame for the possible EUA application to the FDA.
-Pfizer's shares rose 2.1% in premarket trading, while BioNTech's U.S-listed shares were up 4% before the opening bell.
-Moderna was unchanged and U.S. futures were higher.
+Pfizer's shares rose 2.6% in early trading, while BioNTech's U.S-listed shares were up 2.8%.
+Moderna shares were up slightly.